 Vice-Chair for Research Strategy

-The George R. Minot Professor of Medicine at Harvard Medical School, Barbara Kahn, MD, served as Chief of the Diabetes Unit and Division of Endocrinology, Diabetes and Metabolism before being appointed as a Vice-Chair in the Department of Medicine.
+The George R. Minot Professor of Medicine at Harvard Medical School, Dr. Barbara Kahn served as Chief of the Diabetes Unit and Division of Endocrinology, Diabetes and Metabolism before being appointed as a Vice-Chair in the Department of Medicine.
 She is a member of the Institute of Medicine of the National Academy of Sciences and an internationally-recognized scientist in the area of molecular mechanisms in obesity and diabetes.
 Dr. Kahn's work establishing the fat cell as an endocrine organ has led to important insights into type 2 diabetes pathogenesis and new therapeutic approaches.
 She has served on the National Board of Directors of the American Diabetes Association and on both the Diabetes and Obesity Committees of the American Heart Association.
 Currently, she represents BIDMC on an inter-institutional steering committee for the Broad Institute of MIT and Harvard.
 She has mentored numerous trainees who have become outstanding independent scientists.

 Eileen Reynolds, MD